Attention deficit hyperactivity disorder: Presentations

 Symptoms are expressed differently and more subtly as the individual ages.
 Hyperactivity tends to become less overt with age and turns into inner restlessness, difficulty relaxing or remaining still, talkativeness or constant mental activity in teens and adults with ADHD.
 Impulsivity in adulthood may appear as thoughtless behaviour, impatience, irresponsible spending and sensation-seeking behaviours, while inattention may appear as becoming easily bored, difficulty with organisation, remaining on task and making decisions, and sensitivity to stress.

+Research suggests that ADHD symptoms may fluctuate with the menstrual cycle.
+One mechanism behind this fluctuation is the rise and fall of ovulation-related hormones, such as progesterone and estrogen, during the menstrual cycle.
+Many people with ADHD report an increase in symptoms, such as forgetfulness and emotional deregulation, during their pre-menstrual period, when estrogen levels are at their lowest.
+In a 2025 study, researchers found that 41.1% of women with ADHD also experience premenstrual dysphoric disorder (PMDD), compared with an incidence of 9.8% in a non-ADHD reference group.

 Characteristics in childhood

 Difficulties managing anger are more common in children with ADHD, as are delays in speech, language and motor development.
 Poorer handwriting is more common in children with ADHD.
 Poor handwriting can be a symptom of ADHD in itself due to decreased attentiveness.
 When this is a pervasive problem, it may also be attributable to dyslexia or dysgraphia.
 There is significant overlap in the symptomatologies of ADHD, dyslexia, and dysgraphia, and 3 in 10 people diagnosed with dyslexia experience co-occurring ADHD.
 Although it causes significant difficulty, many children with ADHD have an attention span equal to or greater than that of other children for tasks and subjects they find interesting.